wendywarren/ac-type/_type-4/menu/menu-design.md

 : Highly profitable but not very popular.
 While not very popular, you’ll want to keep these profitable dishes and find ways to highlight them and turn them into stars.
 Once again, smart placement can help.

 Dogs
 : Not very popular or profitable.
-You may want to ‘86 these menu items.
+You may want to 86 these menu items.
 If certain dishes appeal to a specific customer segment, consider keeping them but limit their promotion.

+### Typesetting Menu Items

 Depending on the style of your chosen restaurant and the cost of it's food items, you may wish to consider removing dollar signs ($).
 The repetition of this symbol seems to emphasize the cost of the meal.
 If items aren't that expensive, it's not really an issue.